MisterNo0ne/PythonGroupTwoA2Prog/README.md

 ## [MadLibs Generator](https://github.com/MisterNo0ne/PythonGroupTwoA2Prog/tree/main/Madlibs)

+### Description
-Description: MadLibs are story generators that uses a "fill in the blank feature" to allow the player to create the story.
+MadLibs are story generators that uses a "fill in the blank feature" to allow the player to create the story.
 The player generally will input nouns, verbs, adjectives, adverbs, and other parts of speech to fill in a phrasal template to create a fun silly story.

+### GUI Mockups
 ![Space Themed Mad Libs 1](https://github.com/MisterNo0ne/PythonGroupTwoA2Prog/blob/main/images/MadLibsFirst.png)

 ![Space Themed Mad Libs 2](https://github.com/MisterNo0ne/PythonGroupTwoA2Prog/blob/main/images/MadLibsSecond.png)